-Since it shipped with ArcGIS 10 in 2010, the FGDB format has become popular in the Esri ecosystem, and it's not uncommon to find FGDB files on government open data sites, or to receive them from GIS practitioners when requesting data.
+Since it shipped with ArcGIS 10 in 2010 the FGDB format has become popular in the Esri ecosystem, and it's not uncommon to find FGDB files on government open data sites or to receive them from GIS practitioners when requesting data.

-CARTO has supported the shape file format since day 1, but we only recently added support for FGDB.
+CARTO has supported the shape file format since day 1 but we only recently added support for FGDB.
 We were able to support FGDB because the GDAL library we use in our import process has an open source read-only FGDB driver.
 Using the "open FGDB" driver allows us to use a stock build of GDAL without incorporating the proprietary Esri API libraries.

 The file geodatabase format is a collection of files inside a directory named with a .gdb extension.
-In order to transfer that structure around, FGDB files are first zipped up.
-So, any FGDB data you receive will be a zip file that unzips to a .gdb directory.
+In order to transfer that structure around FGDB files are first zipped up.
+So any FGDB data you receive will be a zip file that unzips to a .gdb directory.

 FGDB data are loaded to CARTO just like any other format.

-.zipfile directly into the datasets dashboard.
+- Or just drag'n'drop the .zip file directly into the datasets dashboard.

 After loading, you will have one new dataset in your account for each layer in the FGDB, named using a datasetname_layername pattern.

-For example, the Elections.zip file from Clark County, Nevada, includes 11 layers, as we can see by looking at the ogrinfo output for the file.
+For example, the Elections.zip file from Clark County, Nevada includes 11 layers, as we can see by looking at the ogrinfo output for the file.

 After upload, the file has been convered to 11 datasets with the standard naming pattern.

-If the FGDB format is so much better than shape files, why doesn't the story end there?
+If the FGDB format is so much better than shapefiles, why doesn't the story end there?

 Because FGDB still has a couple major problems:

-A couple years after FGDB was released, the Open Geospatial Consortium (OGC) took on the task of defining a “shape file replacement" format, that learned all the lessons of shape files, personal geodatabases, and file geodatabases.
+A couple years after FGDB was released the Open Geospatial Consortium (OGC) took on the task of defining a "shapefile replacement" format that learned all the lessons of shape files personal geodatabases and file geodatabases.

 The result is the GeoPackage (GPKG) format, which has become widely used in the open source world, and increasingly throughout the geospatial software ecosystem.

 You can also now use GeoPackage as an export format!
-Click the export button and select the GPKG format, and you'll get a single-layer GeoPackage with your table inside, ready for sharing with the world.
+Click the export button and select the GPKG format and you'll get a single-layer GeoPackage with your table inside, ready for sharing with the world.

-All this works because of the wonderful multi-format tools in the GDAL library, which we use as part of our import process.
+All this works because of the wonderful multi-format tools in the GDAL library which we use as part of our import process.
 You can exercise the power of GDAL yourself to directly solve your CARTO ETL problems using the ogr2ogr and ogrinfo tools in GDAL, check it out!